Class of 1943

 From the May/June 2010 Issue

 Robert Carlisle and his wife, Carol Taylor Carlisle, just celebrated their 89th birthdays.
-They are enjoying life at the McLean Retirement Facilities.
+They are enjoying life.

 From the January/February 2010 Issue